-My name is Andi Last.
-That's my husband Jay Last in the video with me.
+My name is Andi.
+That's my husband Jay in the video with me.
 I’m the mutant, and he’s my warrior.

 In simple terms, we're all born with two copies of a cancer suppressing gene called TP53, one passed down from each of our parents.
 In families with LFS, one of those genes is mutated.
 That’s why some of us call ourselves mutants.